2013 Global Health Conference

 The course content was designed for physicians, scientists, allied health care professionals, public health professionals, nurses, employees of non-governmental organizations, non-profit foundations, and grant organizations.
 It offered participants an opportunity to learn about, champion, partner, and advocate for global health development from an academic perspective.

-- Meena Cherian, M.D., presented “WHO Global Initiative for Emergence & Essential Surgical Care: Technologies to Meet Local Needs.”
+- Meena Cherian, M.D., presented “WHO Global Initiative for Emergence and Essential Surgical Care: Technologies to Meet Local Needs.”

 - Lakshmin Tamil, Ph.D., discussed an ongoing shift in healthcare delivery through advancements in telemedicine and virtual clinics through a presentation entitled, “An Interactive Health Platform for Global Health."